msinnl/msinnl.github.io-src/content/pages/publications.md

 **Journal Articles**

+*  M. Sinnl, Algorithmic expedients for the S-labeling problem, *Computers and Operations Research*, online first, 2019 [(technical report)][24]
+*  E. Alvarez-Miranda and M. Sinnl, An exact solution framework for the multiple gradual cover location problem, *Computers and Operations Research*, online first, 2019 [(technical report)][25]
 *  E. Alvarez-Miranda and M. Sinnl, A note on computational aspects of the Steiner traveling salesman problem, *International Transactions in Operations Research*, 2018, online first, [(technical report)][22]
 *  E. Alvarez-Miranda and M. Sinnl, Mixed-Integer Programming Approaches for the Tree t-spanner Problem, *Optimization Letters*, 2018, online first, [(technical report)][23]
 *  E. Alvarez-Miranda and M. Sinnl, A Branch-and-Cut Algorithm for the Maximum Covering Cycle Problem. *Annals of Operations Research*, 2018, online first. [(technical report)][20]